Relocating a Kitchen Sink Cost

 Can you move a kitchen sink to an island?

-While it is possible to create a kitchen island sink, this relocation involves a lot of work, including laying pipes under the floor, meaning that the ground in your kitchen will need to be dug up (requiring planning permission).
+While it is possible to create a kitchen island sink, this relocation involves a lot of work, including laying pipes under the floor.
+If a concrete floor, it may need to be dug up which may need planning permission.

-There is also the possibility that you will need to dig underneath your home to create a drainage system – all of this coming with a high cost.
-It is important to get a professional opinion and a quote before beginning a project such as this.
+There is also the possibility that you will need to dig underneath your home to create a new drainage system.
+This will increase the cost by a lot.
+It's therefore important to get a professional opinion and a quote before beginning a project such as this.

 How easy is it to move a kitchen sink?